Tuuleh/jsPsychBackendStart/README.md

 <code>web: node app.js</code>.

 Next, we specified that we want our server to listen on port 3000.
 Heroku will not necessarily have the application running on port 3000, so we'll need to find out the port from the process environment and use that value instead.
-In Node, you can access Heroku configuration variables with process.env.
-So in order to find out the port, we use process.env.PORT:
+In Node, you can access Heroku configuration variables with ```process.env```.
+So in order to find out the port, we use ```process.env.PORT```:

 ```javascript
 var server = app.listen(process.env.PORT, function(){